 In 2020 alone, we protected more than 25 million voters through voting rights litigation.
 We’re proud to have a 78% win rate in federal lawsuits.

 In 2020, we protected 25 million voters

 LWV has a 78% win rate in federal courts

 Empowering Voters with VOTE411

 To participate in our democracy, Americans deserve trustworthy, nonpartisan information about local and federal elections, including voter guides, candidate information, polling rules and locations, and more.
 We make this information easy to find with our free, digital voter resource, VOTE411.

 To become a League member, join one of the 700+ state and local Leagues.

-With primaries in full swing, it's up to us to make sure everyone has the information and ability to cast their vote!
+It's up to us to make sure everyone has the information and ability to cast their vote!

-In honor of Volunteer Appreciation Week, here are five ways you can empower voters and defend democracy through volunteer work.
+Here are five ways you can empower voters and defend democracy through volunteer work.

 Keep up with the League.
 Receive emails to your inbox!